noraatfedora/Minerva/README.md

 ## Setup

-To install all required python packages, run `pip3 install -r requirements.txt`
+Install all required python packages using `pip install .` Run the server using `python minerva/`

-Then, you'll need to set environment variables.
-Go to src and create a file called `set_environment_variables.py`, and have it export your environment variables.